-BIO 250 DIRECTED STUDIES IN BIOLOGY (2-8E) 1-4 credits PREREQUISITE: Permission of instructor areas of biology chosen by the student in consultation with a faculty member and carried out under faculty supervision.
+BIO 250 DIRECTED STUDIES IN BIOLOGY (2-8E) 1-4 credits PREREQUISITE: Permission of instructor alhoun COMMUNITY COLLEGE a faculty member and carried out under faculty supervision.

-This course is designed for independent study in specific areas of biology chosen by the student in consultation with a faculty member and carried out under faculty supervision.
+This course is designed for independent study in specific areas of biology chosen by the student in consultation with

-BIO 251 DIRECTED STUDIES IN BIOLOGY (2-8E) 1-4 credits PREREQUISITE: BIO 250 and Permission of instructor This course is designed for independent study in specific
+BIO 251 DIRECTED STUDIES IN BIOLOGY (2-8E) 1-4 credits

+PREREQUISITES: BIO 250 and Permission of instructor This course is designed for independent study in specific areas of biology chosen by the student in consultation with a faculty member and carried out under faculty supervision.